 Effective internal control over financial reporting and disclosure controls are necessary for us to provide reliable financial reports, effectively prevent fraud and to operate successfully as a public company.
 If we cannot provide reliable financial reports or prevent fraud, our reputation and operating results would be harmed.
 We are currently required to perform system and process evaluation and testing of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting, and as of December 31, 2022, we expect that we will be required to have our independent registered public accounting firm attest to the same, as required by Section 404 of the Sarbanes-Oxley Act of 2002.
-To date, the audit of our consolidated financial reporting, by our independent registered public accounting firm has included a consideration of internal control over financial reporting as a basis of designing their audit procedures, but not for the purpose of expressing an opinion (as will be required pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002) on the effectiveness of our internal control over financial reporting, we may also identify deficiencies in some of our disclosure controls and procedures that we believe require remediation.
+To date, the audit of our consolidated financial statements by our independent registered public accounting firm has included a consideration of internal control over financial reporting as a basis of designing their audit procedures, but not for the purpose of expressing an opinion (as will be required pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002) on the effectiveness of our internal control over financial reporting.
+If a material weakness or significant deficiency was to be identified in our internal control over financial reporting, we may also identify deficiencies in some of our disclosure controls and procedures that we believe require remediation.
 If we or our independent registered public accounting firm discover weaknesses, we will make efforts to improve our internal control over financial reporting and disclosure controls.
 However, there is no assurance that we will be successful.
-Any failure to maintain effective controls or timely effect any necessary improvement of our internal control over financial reporting and disclosure controls could also cause investors to lose confidence in our reported financial reporting and disclosure controls could also cause investors to lose confidence in our reported financial reporting and disclosure controls could also cause investors to lose confidence in our reported financial information, which would likely have a
+Any failure to maintain effective controls or timely effect any necessary improvement of our internal control over financial reporting and disclosure controls over financial reporting and disclosure controls could affect the listing of our common stock on the internal control over financial reporting and disclosure controls could affect the listing of our com